NucleusPowered/site-v1/docs/modules/blacklist.md

 ## Configuration

-There are two entries in the `main.conf` file in the `blacklist` section:
+There are four entries in the `main.conf` file in the `blacklist` section:

 * `environment`: if `true`, prevent interactions with blacklisted blocks in the game world.
 * `inventory`: if `true`, prevent players from possessing blacklisted blocks.
+* `replacement`: if useReplacement is set to `true`, this ItemType will replace any blacklisted item taken from a player.
+Defaults to `minecraft:dirt`.
+* `useReplacement`: if true, confiscated items will be replaced by the item specified in `replacement`.

 ## Adding blocks and items to the blacklist